yanecc/vfox-crystal/README.md

 ## Note

-Since vfox-crystal 0.4.1, GitHub token is no longer a necessity, but you can still set it via the GITHUB_TOKEN environment variable or modifying the plugin asset for efficiency.
+It's recommended to set the `GITHUB_TOKEN` environment variable or modify the plugin asset for efficiency.
 Search with `--no-cache` flag to see the changes straight away.

 ``` shell
 sed -i 's/githubToken = os.getenv("GITHUB_TOKEN") or "",/githubToken = os.getenv("GITHUB_TOKEN") or "<YOUR_GITHUB_TOKEN>",/' ~/.version-fox/plugin/crystal/lib/util.lua